storybookjs/react-native/docs/src/pages/testing/automated-visual-testing/index.md

 ## Challenges

 The biggest challenge with Automated Visual Testing is that humans and machines perceive pixels differently.
-Two screenshots of a UI could appear entirely identical to a human but 100% different to a simple 1:1, naive diffing algorithm.
+Two screenshots of a UI could appear entirely identical to a human but 100% different to a 1:1, naive diffing algorithm.

 For example, changes in [anti-aliasing](https://en.wikipedia.org/wiki/Spatial_anti-aliasing) are common, even if human eyes don't notice them.